 Where there’s sweat, there’s odor.
 The scent stems from bacteria breaking down the sweat, which tends to happen when feet are housed in less breathable socks and shoes.
 To prevent odor, prevent bacteria from breeding.
 This means keeping your feet dry at all times.
 Scrub — not soak — feet daily and dry thoroughly afterward.
 Make sure to pat dry in between toes.

-Showing off your pedicure in your open-toed sandals and summer heels is flattering… until you see discoloration.
-All nail polish oxidizes, so the lighter the polish, the more it will yellow.
+Showing off your pedicure in your open-toed sandals and summer heels is flattering… until you see discolouration.
+All nail polish oxidises, so the lighter the polish, the more it will yellow.
 To conceal potential yellowing, opt for brights over pastels and limit chlorine and sun exposure.
 Steer clear of press-on nails, gels, and “instant dry” formulas, as the faster the lacquer dries, the more it malnourishes the nail.

 If you still have concerns over your foot health this summer then book in with one of our Podiatrists.
 Our podiatrists can treat cracked heels, nail health, calluses and much more.
 Get your feet looked at now so you can go back out and enjoy the sun.